yuegracezhou/DataEngineeringII/README.md

 Group Members: Fredrik Forsman, Tingting Lyu, Nathalie Borglund, Yujia Liu, Yue Zhou

-> Thank you all for your valuable contributions and great teamwork throughout the project!
+> Thank you all for your contributions and great teamwork throughout the project!

 ## ⚙️ Goal